Timaru Botanic Gardens & Aigantighe

 From here, it's a picturesque drive past Timaru's verdant Centennial Park and historic district and on to the esteemed Aigantighe Art Museum.
 Founded in 1956 by a Scottish family, Aigantighe (pronounced "egg and tie") contains one of the South Island's largest art collections, dating from the 16th century to the present day.
 Even the museum, housed in a 1908 mansion, is a work of art, as is its surrounding sculpture garden.

 Continuing on, you'll next stop at a sculpture of great national pride dedicated to Phar Lap, a thoroughbred racehorse born in 1926 near Timaru.
 Affectionately known as "Big Red" because of the color of his coat, Phar Lap recorded an amazing 37 wins out of 51 starts, becoming one of the greatest world champions.
 The statue of the famed racehorse in full gallop is revered as a symbol of perseverance and excellence.

 Returning to the pier, you'll drive along the lively Caroline bay beachfront and see the historic Landing Service building that was originally was used for the unloading of ships around the 1870s.
 Today, it is the only remaining building of its kind in Australasia.

 Please note: Walking on this tour is mainly at the guests' discretion during the stops.
-There are some uneven and natural surfaces and a few inclines to negotiate.
+Most areas are flat surfaces with a few slight inclines.
+While the bulk of the art collection at the art museum is located on the ground floor, those who wish to view the pieces on the second floor must negotiate a stairway.
 The tour is not available to wheelchair guests and those with mobility concerns are cautioned to carefully evaluate their personal level of stamina and ability.
 Weather appropriate clothing; sun cap; sunglasses and flat, comfortable walking shoes are recommended.
 The order of the sites viewed or visited can vary.